mariobris/blog/content/articles/operator-sdk/_index.md

 ## 📚 Articles in This Series

-1. [Getting Started with Operator SDK](./operator-sdk-part-1/) — Understanding the fundamentals and key concepts
+1. <a href="./operator-sdk-part-1/" target="_blank" rel="noopener noreferrer" style="color:blue;">Getting Started with Operator SDK</a> — Understanding the fundamentals and key concepts
-2. [Building Your First Operator with Operator SDK](./operator-sdk-part-2/) — Hands-on development and scaffolding
+1. <a href="./operator-sdk-part-2/" target="_blank" rel="noopener noreferrer" style="color:blue;">Building Your First Operator with Operator SDK</a> — Hands-on development and scaffolding
-3. [Managing Lifecycle and Deployment in Your Operator](./operator-sdk-part-3/) — Advanced lifecycle management and cluster deployment
+1. <a href="./operator-sdk-part-3/" target="_blank" rel="noopener noreferrer" style="color:blue;">Managing Lifecycle and Deployment in Your Operator</a> — Advanced lifecycle management and cluster deployment